-The Nordic-proprietary %XPRODDONE command shall be sent after customer production is done. v1.0.x
+The proprietary %XPRODDONE command is sent after customer production is complete. v1.0.x v1.1.x v1.2.x v1.3.x

-The set command disables R&D features by closing the modem Universal Asynchronous Receiver/ Transmitter (UART) connection, which is meant only for nRF9160 SiP manufacturing test purposes.
-The command allows to permanently disable the use of the %XRFTEST and %XEMPR commands.
+The set command disables R&D features by closing the modem UART connection, which is meant only for nRF9160 SiP manufacturing test purposes.
+The command allows permanently disabling the use of the %XRFTEST and %XEMPR commands.
 The command also permanently enables the downgrade prevention of modem firmware.

 Downgrade prevention means that it is not possible to update an older modem firmware version to a device.
-Downgrade prevention applies to both Firmware-Over-The-Air (FOTA) and wired firmware update.
+Downgrade prevention applies to both Firmware-Over-The-Air (FOTA) and wired firmware updates.

-If the <value> parameter is not set or is 0, the %XRFTEST and %XEMPR commands are permanently disabled after the %XPRODDONE command has been performed.
+If <value> is not set or is 0, the %XRFTEST and %XEMPR commands are permanently disabled after the %XPRODDONE command has been performed.
 To keep the commands usable after %XPRODDONE, use AT%XPRODDONE=1.
 If commands have been disabled with %XPRODDONE, they cannot be re-enabled.
 If %XRFTEST is not disabled when issuing %XPRODDONE, it remains permanently enabled and cannot be disabled later.